 The parfum is, of course, more stunningly beautiful than the Eau de Toilette, but all the same I find the latter easier to wear, and Caron, unlike many of the other venerable old perfume houses, does not seem to have dumbed down the lighter concentrations.

 Narcisse Noir is not one of the urn fragrances, and so can be purchased without visiting a Caron boutique.
-It is available in parfum (15 ml) or Eau de Toilette (50 and 100 ml spray).
-If you shop around, the smaller Eau de Toilette can be found for around $25, and even the parfum can be found at discount; check perfumebay and parfum1.
+It is available in Parfum (15 ml) or Eau de Toilette (50 and 100 ml spray).
+If you shop around, the smaller Eau de Toilette can be found for around $25, and even the parfum can be found at discount.

 Tomorrow: Caron Narcisse Blanc